S1monG/Portfolio-Service/README.md

   --entry-point=<Function Name> \
   --source=.

+Right now im deploying the source code.
+Thats fine but there are some advantages with deploying the binary instead.
+However, if I want to do that I would have to use Cloud Run in place of Cloud Functions.

+Deploying Binary:
-Alternativly for more control in the future I should build the functions in a docker container image, push the image to Google Container Registery and deploy the container to Google Cloud Run
+Build a docker image which contains the binary and a dockerfile that starts it, push the image to Google Container Registery and deploy the container to Google Cloud Run.
+Way overcomplicated for a small project like this tho.

-Should add tests once the functions goes into production
+Should add tests once the functions goes into production, nah